Goldie369/ReadMe-Generator/Readme.md

 ## Description
    This application generates a professional README file template based on user input.
 The user inputs needed information when prompted in the command line.

-The generated README file contains the following sections:
+The README Gererator file contains the following sections:

-Title
-Description
-Table of Contents
-Installation
-Usage
-License
-Contributing
-Tests
-Questions

 ## Table of Contents

 - [Title](#Title)